Best Backpacking Stoves of 2018

 CRITICAL STOVE CONSIDERATIONS

 PRICE - Backpacking stoves come in a wide range of prices.
 Some are cheap and easy to make yourself.
 Others may cost more than a hundred dollars, but they usually provide much greater convenience and durability.
-I recommend a wide variety of exceptional stoves below and I pay close attention to value.
+We recommend a wide variety of exceptional stoves below and pay close attention to value.
 If you backpack a lot, it might make sense to spend a little more for a stove you plan to use for many years.

 WEIGHT - Weight will vary greatly among different stove types.
 Big power burners used for snow melting can weigh close to a pound and ultralight gram-saver stoves can weigh under an ounce.
-I recommend a wide range of useful stoves below.
+We recommend a wide range of useful stoves below.
 This post is mostly focused on lightweight stove options because backpacking light makes hiking far more enjoyable.

 SIMMER CONTROL - If you want the ability to cook more complex trail meals, you’ll definitely want a stove with good simmer control.
 Some canister stoves and liquified gas stoves have this feature, but not all of them.
 Simmer control can be a handy feature even if you only plan on making simple backcountry meals.
 It’s a lot easier to keep a pot from boiling over when you have a choice between off and turbo.